-Non-English speakers may call the Bureau contact listed in this PIP and request language assistance services, such as an interpreter, so they can learn more about the permitting process.
+Non-English speakers may contact the Bureau's listed contact in this PIP and request language assistance services, such as an interpreter, to learn more about the permitting process.
 Services may be arranged for translation of documents for public hearings, for interpreters during public hearings, and for obtaining services for persons with disabilities.
 A phone-based interpretation service may be available for languages other than English.

-If any person requires non-English Language Speaker Assistance, assistance for an interpreter or auxiliary aid (e.g., accommodations for persons who are disabled) to participate in public hearings related to the permitting process, should be directed to contact the Bureau, allowing at least 14 days prior to the hearing date:
+If any person requires non-English Language Speaker Assistance, assistance for an interpreter, or auxiliary aid (e.g., accommodations for persons who are disabled) to participate in public hearings related to the permitting process, please contact the Bureau at least fourteen (14) days prior to the hearing date:

+Daniele Berardelli

-Daniele Berardelli Permit Section Manager New Mexico Environment Department Resource Recovery Bureau P.O.
-Box 5469 Santa Fe, New Mexico 87502 Telephone: 505-670-2018
+Permit Section Manager

+New Mexico Environment Department Resource Recovery Bureau

+P.O.
+Box 5469

+Santa Fe, New Mexico 87502

+Telephone: 505-670-2018